sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

 ## Deploying to prod

 {%change%} To wrap things up we'll deploy our app to prod.

+**NOTE:** `env.local` is not committed to the git and remember to set the environment variables in your CI pipeline.

 ```bash
 $ npx sst deploy --stage prod